awslabs/amazon-datazone-mcp-server/README.md

 > **For detailed documentation** of each tool with parameters and examples, see our [Tool Reference](docs/TOOL_REFERENCE.md).

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.